clotocki/Stat_track/README.md

 Use StatTracker to easily store basketball player stats for your basketball league!
 ID system makes it easy to keep track of each player.

 How to use:
 - Select which function you want to perform:
 Input corresponding number of these functions to perform it
   1. Create Player
     - Creates a brand new player into the system.
 Input their name and current stats
   2. Update Player Stats
     - Input ID of player you want to modify stats for.
-Overrides the previous player stats completely with inputted new ones
+Adds to their existing stats.
   3. View Player Stats
     - Input ID, and the stats for that player will be displayed
-  4. Player ID Log
-    - Shows all of the stored player IDs and the name associated with them
-  5. Delete Players
-    - Input the ID of a player to completely delete them from the stored players
   0. Killswitch
     - Shuts down the program (still keeps the stored data for next use)

 All created players and their user inputted stats will be stored in a text file for later use.